 Recently, I asked an artist to explain his music to me.
 Five minutes later he had to nudge me awake.

-Edit your pitch.
+For crying out loud, please edit your pitch.
 Keep it short.
 To the point.
 Don’t ramble on.
 Explain who you are as an artist in a sentence or two.
 Certainly less than five.
-As Mr. T would say, “Don’t give me none of that jibba-jabba!”
+Because, with all due respect, as Mr. T would say, “Don’t give me none of that jibba-jabba!”

 Edit your songs until you get right down to it.
 Remember, every word counts.
 Every word points to the title.
 No throwaway words, lines or phrases.
 Professional songwriters call it word economy.
 This is an absolutely essential element you should learn.